AccelerationConsortium/ac-microcourses/docs/courses/capstone/overview.md

 ## 🔑 Recommended Prerequisites

-💡 Introduction to AI for Discovery using Self-driving Labs<br>📈 AI and Materials Databases for Self-Driving Labs<br>🦾 Autonomous Systems for Self-Driving Labs<br>🧑‍💻 Software development for self-driving labs
+💡 Introduction to AI for Discovery using Self-driving Labs<br>📈 AI and Materials Databases for Self-driving Labs<br>🦾 Autonomous Systems for Self-driving Labs<br>🧑‍💻 Software Development for Self-driving Labs